If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 About halfway to Tinki, we stopped at a viewpoint that overlooks a vast valley in the region and we were each given a boxed breakfast to fuel our bodies.

-We arrived in Tinki and unloaded the bus with our bags, trekking gear, tents, and supplies to hand over to the porters who then mounted all the gear onto the horses.
+We arrived in Tinki and unloaded the bus with our bags, Ausangate trekking gear, tents, and supplies to hand over to the porters who then mounted all the gear onto the horses.

 It was all about to begin and I was honestly a little nervous as I had never before done a trek that lasted longer than three days nor at high altitude.